olegcherpak/meta-eca/README.md

 6. Set MACHINE ??= "qemux86" in COREBASE/build/conf/local.conf file to build
    for an emulated IA-32 instruction-set machine respectively.

-7. Add
-BBMASK = "meta-systemd/meta-efl|meta-systemd/meta-gnome|\
-meta-systemd/meta-multimedia|meta-systemd/meta-oe/recipes-support|\
-meta-gnome/recipes-gnome"
-in COREBASE/build/conf/local.conf file.

-8. Set DISTRO ?= "eca" in COREBASE/build/conf/local.conf file.
+7. Set DISTRO ?= "eca" in COREBASE/build/conf/local.conf file.
+   If you want a bleeding edge versions of ConnMan, oFono, Bluez5 or Neard, then you can set the DISTRO to "eca-bleeding"

-9. Optional: In COREBASE/build/conf/local.conf file, you may uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
+8. Optional: In COREBASE/build/conf/local.conf file, you may uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
    quad-core machine.

-10. Build eca-image
+9. Build eca-image

    > $ bitbake eca-image

-11. Run the emulator:
+10. Run the emulator:

    > for qemux86:
    > $ PATH_TO_POKY/poky/scripts/runqemu qemux86 eca-image